A scaling limit of crossing probabilities for critical percolation on the square lattice: Introduction and statement of results.

-{\bf Remark 1.} The proof of the Theorem can be adapted directly for bond percolation in the square lattice.
-Even though the proof can be adapted to show more domains, we cannot show the existence of the scaling limit for any Jordan domain since we need the symmetry property for the above $\Delta ABC$.\\
+{\bf Remark 1.} The proof of the Theorem can be adapted directly for bond percolation in ${\bf N}_\delta$ and site percolation in the triangular lattice.
+In fact, site percolation in the triangular lattice is easier to hand, since we do not need to work on an extra dual lattice.
+Furthermore, it needs to work on more complicated topologies if one tries to show the existence of the scaling limit for any Jordan domain by using the method of the Theorem.
+So we do not show it in this paper.\\

-{\bf Remark 2.} Let $ {C}'=e^{i\pi /3}$.
-By the same proof of the Theorem, if we work on the triangular lattice, then